ViRb3/wgcf/openapi/docs/GetSourceDevice200Response.md

 NewGetSourceDevice200ResponseWithDefaults instantiates a new GetSourceDevice200Response object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetAccount

-`func (o *GetSourceDevice200Response) GetAccount() GetSourceDevice200ResponseAccount`

-GetAccount returns the Account field if non-nil, zero value otherwise.

-### GetAccountOk

-`func (o *GetSourceDevice200Response) GetAccountOk() (*GetSourceDevice200ResponseAccount, bool)`

-GetAccountOk returns a tuple with the Account field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAccount

-`func (o *GetSourceDevice200Response) SetAccount(v GetSourceDevice200ResponseAccount)`

-SetAccount sets Account field to given value.

-### GetConfig

-`func (o *GetSourceDevice200Response) GetConfig() GetSourceDevice200ResponseConfig`

-GetConfig returns the Config field if non-nil, zero value otherwise.

-### GetConfigOk

-`func (o *GetSourceDevice200Response) GetConfigOk() (*GetSourceDevice200ResponseConfig, bool)`

-GetConfigOk returns a tuple with the Config field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetConfig

-`func (o *GetSourceDevice200Response) SetConfig(v GetSourceDevice200ResponseConfig)`

-SetConfig sets Config field to given value.

 ### GetCreated